Alexandrium (dinoflagellate): Molecular phylogeny

 When constructing the phylogeny, A. minutum is separated into two main clades.
 The larger clade included strains found in Europe and the South Pacific.
 The smaller clade included strains found in New Zealand and Taiwan.
 (6) A. angustitabulatum and A. lusitanicum did not differentiate into separate clades and were included in the A. minutum species complex.
 Thus researchers have suggested that these two names be no longer separate and be included under the species A. minutum.
 A. insuetum formed a separate clade and the three strains were separated further; the two Japanese strains were separated from the French strain.
 As well, A. tamatum also formed a well-supported clade with its 5 strains; the Taiwanese strain was separated but basal to the Italian strains.
 A. andersonii and A. ostenfeldii were found to be the outgroup and formed the root of the tree.

 The A. catenella group includes A. catenella and A. compressum.
 Their morphological feature is that they form chains with anterior-posterior compressed cells and do not have a ventral pore.
 The fraterculus group includes A. affine, A. cohorticula, A. fraterculus, A. tamiyavanischii and A. tropicale.
 The defining feature is that they form chains and have a ventral pore.
 The kutnera group includes A. kutnera, and A. leei.
 The defining features is that it has a ventral pore.
 The ostenfeldii species complex includes A. ostenfeldii, and A. peruvianum, which are now considered synonyms.
 The defining feature is that they have a narrow 1' plate and a large ventral pore.
 Some strains of these species can also produce a different toxin called spirolides.
 The pseudogonyaulax group includes A. pseudogonyaulax, A. hiranoi, A. taylorii, A.satoanum, and A.monilatum.
 The common feature of this group is that they do not form chains and produce goniodomins.
 The rest of the species have not been for the most part well-documented taxonomically and thus, there is limited molecular analysis on their phylogeny.
 Hence, the phylogeny of the other species need to be revised.

-A publication in an obscure journal has suggested that Alexandrium should be split in different genera, but a wide consensus has agreed not to follow this suggestion.
+One research group has suggested that Alexandrium should be split in different genera, while a collection of specialists responded by asserting that Alexandrium is in fact paraphyletic, but that the taxon should be retained until more evidence becomes available.